 Fabulous Non-Alcoholic Chocolate Martini – The Perfect Valentine Day’s Mocktail

 If you’re taking a little time off alcohol, or just don’t feel like having alcohol today, we’ve got a treat for you!
-It’s silky, chocolatey and oh so darn good.
+It’s silky, chocolatey and oh-so-darn good.
+We promise- you won’t miss the hard stuff.
+And you’ll pick up a couple of tips to “up” your craft cocktail game.

-Think dark deep chocolate, wild cherries, and creamy cool whipped cream.
+Think rich, dark deep chocolate, wild cherries, and creamy cool whipped cream.

-A few years back, (in the midst of my drinking career) we invented a martini in honor of our friend, “New Debbie.”
+A few years back, (amid my drinking career) we invented a martini in honor of our friend, “New Debbie.”
 We called it the Chocolate Cherry Bomb.
-It was made with cherry infused vodka, chocolate liqueur, milk and maraschino cherry juice well shaken and super icy.
+It was made with cherry-infused vodka, chocolate liqueur, milk, and maraschino cherry juice well shaken and super icy.

 Yummy but deadly.